Can I get a copy of my Rates notice?

 How does Council decide which category your property is in?

-Council supports twelve (12) differential general rate categories and has identified the category in which each parcel of rateable land in the area is included based on its characteristics and land use.
+Council supports twelve (12) differential general rate categories and has identified the category in which each parcel of rateable land in the area is included based on its land use code as provided by the Department of Natural Resources and Mines.
 These categories are explained in Council’s Rates at a Glance.

 What can you do if you don’t agree with the categorisation of your property?

-Ratepayers may object to the rating category stated in a rate notice for land if the owner considers the land should belong to a different rating category.
+Ratepayers may object to the rating category stated on their rate notice if the owner considers the land should belong to a different rating category.

 Owners may object by submitting an Objection Notice within 30 days of the date of issue of the rate notice, stating the rating category the owner claims the land should belong to and also the facts and circumstances on which the owners make that claim.
 Objection Notice forms are available by contacting Council’s Rates Section (07) 4783 9838.
 Council’s CEO will consider the objection and provide the owner with the decision and reasons for the decision within 60 days.